Force feedback for MSFS and X-Plane.

 Sims

-Microsoft Flight Simulator 2024 via SimConnect TCP.
-X-Plane 11 and X-Plane 12 via UDP RREF.
-Both auto-detected at startup; use whichever you like.
+Microsoft Flight Simulator 2024 and 2020 via SimConnect TCP.
+X-Plane 11 and X-Plane 12 via UDP datarefs.
+No plugin or in-sim install; auto-detected at startup — use whichever you fly.

 Platforms